Looking for fun things to do in Seattle this October?

-12. Go on a fall hike to see the larches
+32. Go on a fall hike to see the golden larches

 Every fall, these golden trees make a dramatic appearance on the eastern side of the Cascades.
 Their bright yellow color makes for a memorable fall hike.

-After a two-year hiatus, we can once again take a train from Seattle to Vancouver, BC.
+After a long hiatus, we can once again take a train from Seattle to Vancouver, BC.
 See more details about taking the Amtrak Cascades train to Vancouver.

 Seattle has not one but two Japanese gardens.
 You can pay $8 to visit the Seattle Japanese Garden located in the Washington Park Arboretum, or you can visit the Kubota Garden for free in Rainier Beach.
 Both will have spectacular fall foliage in October.